aaiken1/fin-data-analysis-text/intro.md

 I have pulled material from many different sources in order to create these notes and I am very grateful that they have made their work available.
 For example, I include commentary on examples from our book.
 There are also many other excellent and, often, free guides to using Python, Jupyter notebooks, and VS Code.

 [Python for Finance, 2e](https://www.oreilly.com/library/view/python-for-finance/9781492024323/).
 This is probably the best single book for finance and Python that I've found.
+However, it does jump from the basics into more advanced material quite quickly.
 This textbook also has a Github repository that [contains the code used in the book](https://github.com/yhilpisch/py4fi2nd).

 There are also many free resources available.
 The key is being able to find what's helpful - web searches often lead you to awful AI-generated Medium posts.
 While these guides are not finance-related, *per se*, they cover material that will come up in any sort of data science project.
 I thank the authors for making these resources available and I use examples from them in my notes.